-Global progress on the near-elimination of ozone-depleting substances, and trend towards recovery of the ozone is arguably the most successful international collaboration to date.
+Since then the world has achieved rapid progress: the near-elimination of ozone-depleting substances and the trend towards recovery of the ozone layer are arguably among the most successful international environmental collaborations to date.
 In this entry we present the data on ozone layer depletion, signs of recovery, emissions of ozone-depleting substances, international agreement and collaboration, and the consequences of ozone layer depletion.

 Here is an overview of some of the key points we cover below: